Getting ready before a flood

 - Keep nearby storm drains clear of debris

-- In the winter, clear snow at least 3-5 feet away from your home's foundation
+- In the winter, clear snow at least 1 to 1.5 metres away from your home's foundation

 - Raise large appliances, furnaces, hot water heaters, and electrical panels onto wood or cement blocks above the potential water level (if an item can’t be raised, consider anchoring it and protecting it with a floodwall or shield)

 - Anchor any oil tanks or fuel supplies to the floor

 - Install backflow valves on basement floor drains, washing machine drains, toilets and sink drains